The Girl Who Came Back (1918 film)

 The Girl Who Came Back is a 1918 American silent drama film directed by Robert G. Vignola and written by Beulah Marie Dix based upon the play by C. M. S. McLellan.
 The film stars Ethel Clayton, Elliott Dexter, Theodore Roberts, James Neill, Charles West, and Marcia Manon.
 The film was released on September 8, 1918, by Paramount Pictures.

 Plot

-As described in a film magazine, Lois Hartner (Clayton), daughter of the thief Michael "Old Hartner" (Roberts), is saved from death in a shipwreck by George Bayard (Dexter), a state senator and social reformer.
+As described in a film magazine, Lois Hartner, daughter of the thief Michael "Old Hartner", is saved from death in a shipwreck by George Bayard, a state senator and social reformer.
 Her father plans to rob the Bayard house of a valuable string of pearls.
 Lois is charged with the duty of obtaining the pearls, but during the operation George surprises her.
-Ralph Burton (West), scapegrace brother-in-law of George, takes the pearls while George is absent from the room, and George believes Lois has taken them.
+Ralph Burton, scapegrace brother-in-law of George, takes the pearls while George is absent from the room, and George believes Lois has taken them.
 She has determined to give up the criminal life she was living and goes to the West.
 After Ralph confesses to the theft, George finds her and makes her his wife.